gambjonny/urrepo/README.md

 - **Abstract too much**: They introduce proprietary configurations and wrapper commands that make it harder to understand what’s actually happening under the hood.
 - **Encourage heavy dependencies**: Many setups include caching servers, remote execution layers, and proprietary features that aren’t necessary for most projects.
-- **Are built for commercial gain**: Turborepo, for example, started as an open-source project but quickly introduced paid features, making companies dependent on Vercel’s infrastructure.
 - **Follow a “batteries-included” approach**: Many tools try to automate everything, reducing the need for developers to configure their monorepo explicitly.
 While this can be useful for large teams, it often results in a lack of flexibility and forces developers into rigid workflows.

 Urrepo exists because **monorepos don’t need to be complicated**.
 It provides a lightweight, dependency-free alternative that leverages native tooling like **pnpm workspaces, TypeScript project references, and Wireit**.
 This makes it: